Cambridge Analytica: Other countries

 Cambridge Analytica's executives said in 2018 that the company had worked in more than 200 elections around the world, including in India, Pakistan, Thailand, Indonesia, Malaysia (CA's website stated that it supported Prime Minister Najib Razak's Barisan Nasional coalition), Colombia, Cyprus, Zambia, South Africa, Romania, Italy, Lithuania, Trinidad and Tobago, Nigeria (Nigeria's 2015 presidential election), the Czech Republic, and Argentina.
 During the investigation it was admitted that the company has been contacted from a famous Italian party to manage the electoral campaign in Italy, but the name of the party was not revealed.

 In the Philippines, Cambridge Analytica was also involved in the 2016 presidential election with reports citing it helped Rodrigo Duterte win the race.
 Duterte's camp denied this association.
 The SCL Group, Cambridge Analytica's parent company, claimed that it rebranded the politician's image to target voters who they found are swayed by qualities such as toughness and decisiveness.
 During the election cycle, Facebook confirmed that its data of more one million Filipino users were improperly shared with the communications company.

+In the Trinidad and Tobago 2010 general election, SCL ran a campaign called "Do So!" designed to suppress voter turnout among young Afro-Trinidadian voters, who were less likely to support SCL's client, the United National Congress (UNC).
+The campaign was disguised as a grassroots youth movement discouraging from voting as political protest, using graffiti, billboards, music videos, and social media.
+Funding came from Jack Warner, the former FIFA Vice President later indicted on corruption charges.
+A voice recording of Alexander Nix confirmed the ethnically targeted voter suppression strategy.
+Cambridge Analytica later boasted on its website of having helped elect Kamla Persad-Bissessar as Prime Minister.

-In 2020, Brittany Kaiser alleged that former Philippine Senator Ferdinand "Bongbong" Marcos Jr, son of the late dictator Ferdinand Marcos Sr, had approached Cambridge Analytica with a request to do a "rebranding" of the family's image.
+In 2020, Brittany Kaiser alleged that former Philippine Senator Bongbong Marcos, son of the late dictator Ferdinand Marcos, had approached Cambridge Analytica with a request to do a "rebranding" of the family's image.

 On 4 January 2020, a release of more than 100,000 documents showed how Cambridge Analytica worked in 68 countries, developing a global infrastructure designed to manipulate voters on an "industrial scale."
 The release of documents began on New Year's Day from an anonymous Twitter account called @HindsightFiles, that published material on elections in Malaysia, Kenya and Brazil (and next days so more countries).
 This documents came from Brittany Kaiser, an ex-Cambridge Analytica employee turned whistleblower, and were retrieved from her email accounts and hard drives.